PraveenDhakad/Realtime-Editor/README.md

-# Realtime Document Editor
+# Realtime Document Editor in EletronJS
-Realtime Document Editor Using HTML CS JS
+Realtime Document Editor Using HTML CS & JS
+For Connectivity Purpose Im Using Socket.Io